 There are some terrific benefits, such as proximity to the parks, free transportation, free pool hopping at select hotels, delivery of your in-park souvenir purchases to your room and more.

-All of the Universal Orlando Resort hotels offer Early Park Admission.
-This benefit can help you get a hop on the crowds!
-We wanted to walk you through all of the details of when and how to use this perk, so you can take advantage of it on your next trip!
+All of the Universal Orlando Resort hotels offer Early Park Admission (EPA).
+Early Park Admission allows you to enter select parks up to an hour early during your stay.
+This benefit can be a huge help to get a hop on the crowds, especially during busy peak times!
+Let's walk through all of the details of when and how to use this perk.
+That way, you can take advantage of it on your next trip!

 Universal Orlando Hotels Offering Early Park Admission